-Since 2007, Grassroots Reconciliation Group has worked with 1200 people directly.
-In addition, by supporting groups, our projects have had a reach of over 5000 people in the communities of northern Uganda.
-GRG has distributed hundreds of animals, helped parents send over 1000 children to school and seen new business leaders emerge to start and expand more than 500 businesses.
-We have logged over 2000 hours in the field doing trainings with the groups GRG assists and since 2007, oversaw over 50 million shillings, (16,650 USD) being saved by individuals in our microfinance groups
+We distributed hundreds of animals, helped parents send over 1000 children to school, and seen new business leaders emerge to start and expand more than 500 businesses.
+We have logged over 2000 hours in the field doing training with the GRG-assisted groups, and since 2007, oversaw over 50 million shillings (16,650 USD) being saved by individuals in our microfinance groups

 GRG conducted a 2011 project survey when Phase 1 groups graduated to self-sustaining projects.
 This is what we learned…